deyisk/deyis-task/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## HOW TO RUN PROJECT?

+# 1: Nodejs

+v16.17.0 version must be installed on the computer

+# 2: npm

+v9.4.1 must be installed on the computer

+# 3:

+after downloading nodejs, run the command "npm i -g npm"

+# 4: download angular

+npm install -g @angular/cli

+# 5: download dependencies

+please go to the project location ( cd minijob ) and run this command -> "npm install" and download project dependencies

+# 6: npm run start

+At the location of the project run this command;
+-> "npm run start" or "ng serve -o"